conjohnerton/conjohnerton.github.io/pages/posts/record-everything.md

 Warning: If you record everything all the time, you might find yourself not enjoying the moment you're in at that moment.
 That's why I try to record sounds when I'm in conversation and record video when I'm on my computer.
 It's best to choose a recording option that is most out of the way and mindless.

 ### Personal

+Here's what I try to do when I head back to see my grandfather: I start my recording app on my phone and slide my phone into my pocket or set it on a countertop when I know we'll be having a chat.
+After we chat, I think about what we talked about and decide whether or not to save the recording for good.
+My grandfather is getting older.
+I'm moving to the other side of the country to start the next chapter of my life.
+I worry that one of the next few times I see him could be the last.
+Life is unexpected.
+I could never know.
+I don't want to forget his mannerisms nor his jokes.
+This is my way of immortalizing him.
+The same could be said for the rest of my family also.
+I record them too.

+Next time you make your way to see family or some friends, hit the record button on your phone's recorder app and slip the phone into your pocket.
+Forget it even exists and continue normally.
+When you've got a moment away from that person, stop the recording and save it.
+Reflect for a second on what you discussed.
+If there wasn't anything important said, go ahead and delete the recording.

+**Side note**: You might want to organize the recordings into folders like Grandfather, Florida_Friends, or something along those lines.

+The reflection part is the most crucial part of the technique.
+Recording everything isn't about blindly saving everything you've ever talked about with someone you love so that you can reminisce.
+The purpose is to push you to reflect and stay mindful more often.
+I'm telling you to meditate without really meditating.
+Considering what is important enough to keep will grow your relationships.
+Your loved ones will notice that you remember much more about what they have said.
+I believe the effect is similar to [reflective listening][3] but extended over time.
+Your knowledge of a person cemented through the reflections you do can help you communicate empathetically.

+*We all want to be the "favorite" friend and relative.
+Right?*

 ### Professional

-First, I'll tell you how I handled things at my job.
+I'll tell you how I handled things at my job.
 I gave a bit of a demo-explanation-thingy to an intern on the team, and like I said earlier, realized that someone else would inevitably have the same questions.
 I decided to redo the whole thing on video, alone this time.
 I released the video to my team and made sure to add a link to it in our documentation.
 That video got props from my manager since I was helping to develop my team members.
 I repeated this type of thing multiple times throughout my employment at that job.

 I imagine that there would be a couple of different scenarios in which you'd decide to hit the record button at your job.
 The first: when you're in a meeting with one or more people.
 The other: when you're all alone and feel like something could be better documented.
 The second scenario is just... documentation: No explanation necessary.